GoogleChrome/web.dev/src/site/content/en/blog/web-bundles/index.md

 build a self-contained web app that's easy to share and usable without an internet connection.
 For example, say you're on an airplane from Tokyo to San Francisco with your friend.
 You don't like the in-flight entertainment.
-Your friend is playing an interesting web game called [PROXX](https://proxx.app/), and tells you that she downloaded the game as a Web Bundle before boarding the plane.
+Your friend is playing an interesting web game called [PROXX](https://proxx.app/), and tells you that they downloaded the game as a Web Bundle before boarding the plane.
 It works flawlessly offline.
 Before Web Bundles, the story would end there and you would either have to take turns playing the game on your friend's device, or find something else to pass the